mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Conclusion

-Remember the golden rule: value your reviewer's time.
+When preparing your changelists for review, remember the golden rule: value your reviewer's time.
 If you demonstrate that you care about their experience as a reviewer, they'll return the favor.

 Helping your reviewer focus on the interesting parts of your code allows them to give you feedback that helps you grow as a developer rather than superficial stuff like finding out that your whitespace is wrong.